Kesh (Sumer)

-Kesh was an ancient Sumerian city and religious site, whose patron goddess was Ninhursag.
-Its location is uncertain; some of the possible sites put forth include Al-Ubaid, near Ur, or Tell al-Wilayah near Adab or Abu Salabikh though the consensus is now with Tell al-Wilayah.
-The city is known to near to and was under the control of the ancient city of Irisaĝrig.
-Kesh in mentioned on the Bassetki Statue of Naram-Sin.
+Kesh (Keš or Keši) was an ancient Sumerian city and religious site, whose patron goddess was Ninhursag.
+It was included on the "city seals" found at Jemdat Nasr.
+These seals sparked the theory that a proposed Early Dynastic I period of cities surrounding Nippur, known as the Kengir League, was in control of Sumer at that time.
+Its location is uncertain; some of the possible sites put forth include Al-Ubaid, near Ur, or Tell al-Wilayah near Adab or Abu Salabikh or even Tell Jidr though the consensus is now with Tell al-Wilayah or Tulul al-Baqarat.
+The city is known to be located near to the ancient city of Irisaĝrig and was under the control of that city.
+According to a riddle from Early Dynastic times, there was a Kesh Canal, which Adab was on.